Clothing in Africa: Secondhand clothing

 There exist non-profit organizations in all western societies that sell used clothes to for-profit companies in Africa.
-These "white man's clothes" are quite common in some parts of the continent.
-This used clothing is called Mitumba in some areas and is surrounded by some controversy.
-Critics point to it as a threat to local clothing manufacturers and complain that it exploits consumers while others like average Nigerian citizen argue that this used clothing provides useful competition for often expensive and low quality local products.
+These European clothes are quite common in some parts of the continent.
+These used clothing are called Mitumba in some areas and are surrounded by controversy.
+Critics point to it as a threat to local clothing manufacturers and complain that it exploits consumers while others like the average Nigerian citizen argue that these used clothing items provide useful competition for often expensive and low quality local products.

 Before charitable organizations started importing used clothes, cheap cotton clothing from Asia was the biggest import of cotton clothing to Africa.
-Soon, western charitable organizations began to send used clothing to African refugees and the poor.
+Thereafter, western charitable organizations began to send used clothing to African refugees and the poor.
 Countries in sub-Saharan Africa are one of the top destinations for the import of used clothing.
 Although used clothing was commonly sent for the lower class communities, it is now commonly found within other social classes in Africa.
 Secondhand clothing is found in everyday apparel for many people, regardless of their class difference.
 This is because there was always a variety of clothing and it was a good price.
 However, typically in Muslim regions, such as North Africa, do not partake in this trade due to religious reasons.
 Instead, Islamic African men wear a long flowing robe and women wear hijab along with a dress covering all skin.

 Although these clothes are often donated by organizations in belief that people in rural and poor areas will be obtaining them first, the people who live in the cities get the clothing first.
 Since urban areas are full of fast and changing lifestyles, they are able to adapt to the change in cultures, such as change in tradition dress.
 These foreign clothes often are drastically different than what people are used to in more rural parts of Africa.
 People may believe that they are being insulted by being given something that they believe to be old, tattered and dirty.
 Generally, it seems that most countries have adapted to the use of secondhand clothing and have used it to their advantage.